Prateeksingchn/Git-Github-Notes/Readme.md

 Deinitializing a Git repository by deleting the `.git` directory will remove all version history and tracking information.
 If you need to retain this information for future reference, consider creating a backup of the `.git` directory before deleting it.

 ---
----
----

-Here's a simple guide on how to create and use a `.gitignore` file, formatted as notes for a `README.md` file:

----

 ## How to Use a `.gitignore` File in Your Git Repository